Anonymous Parse caching

-PostgreSQL doesn't cache plans for anonymous prepared statements: every Bind re-runs the planner from scratch.
-PgDoorman fills that gap by transparently remapping every anonymous Parse to an internal DOORMAN_<N> name on the backend, so the plan lands in the backend's named prepared statement registry and gets reused.
-The reuse spans Binds of one client and Binds of different clients sharing the same pool.
+PgDoorman transparently remaps every anonymous Parse to an internal DOORMAN_<N> name on the backend.
+The plan lands in the backend's named prepared statement registry and gets reused across Binds of one client and across clients sharing the same pool.
+The main effect is less planner CPU and fewer repeated backend Parses for the same query shape.

 The remap is transparent to the driver: clients send and receive empty statement names just as they would against a vanilla PostgreSQL.

-This is a feature unique to PgDoorman.
-PgBouncer (1.21+) and Odyssey support prepared statements in transaction mode, but only for named statements; anonymous Parse is forwarded unchanged and re-planned on every call.
+PgBouncer (1.21+) and Odyssey support prepared statements in transaction mode, but only for named statements.
+They forward anonymous Parse unchanged.
+PgDoorman's extra behaviour is the anonymous remap.
+Cache bounds, LRU, TTL, and observability keep that remap controlled under dynamic SQL.

 The PostgreSQL baseline